MING-ZCH/GNN-Recommendation/GNN-models/README.md

 # GNN-Recomendation
-Some new papers about GNN with Rec in CVPR/ ICCV/AAAI/WWW(2022/2023)
+Some new papers about GNN-models with Rec in CVPR/ ICCV/AAAI/WWW(2022/2023)